Install Kubernetes using kubeadm

 kubeadm similarly to other Kubernetes components tries to find a usable IP on the network interfaces associated with a default gateway on a host.
 Such an IP is then used for the advertising and/or listening performed by a component.
 [1]

-To find out what this IP is on a Linux host you can use:
+To find out what this IP is on a Linux host:

 ip route show # Look for a line starting with "default via"